AdobeDocs/advertising.en/help/dsp/reports/faq-reports.md

 #### Can I use both the [!UICONTROL Household] report and [!DNL Advanced Measurement Services]?

 The ideal use case is to use both the [!UICONTROL Household] report and the [!DNL Advanced Measurement Services] reporting and consulting services together.
 Consider the [!UICONTROL Household] report as transactional, meant to inform day-to-day optimizations, and [!DNL Advanced Measurement Services] as more strategic, meant to inform holistic learnings and takeaways tied to overarching business objectives.

+## Connected TV (CTV) View-Through Data

+### How does CTV view-through reporting differ from household conversion reporting?

+CTV view-through data is collected using Adobe Analytics tracking, and the Household Report uses data collected using Adobe Advertising conversion tracking.

+### Can I view CTV view-through data in both [!DNL Analytics for Advertising] and in custom reports?

+Advertisers without [!DNL Analytics for Advertising] can use only the Household Report for household conversion reporting.

+If your organization has [!DNL Analytics for Advertising], use both types of reporting together.
+While CTV view-through reporting is suitable for broad channel analysis, site behavior, and so on, custom reports provide a granular view (with data broken down by media type, publishers, and so on) to indicate the factors driving conversion rates.

 >[!MORELIKETHIS]
 >